shraeyasam0325/Food-Truck-Simulation-Entrepreneurial-Data-Strategy-Project/README.md

 The project successfully demonstrated how iterative experimentation and evidence-based decision-making improve business performance.

-Rather than optimizing one variable independently, the analysis showed that the interaction between location, customer demographics, product offerings, and competitive conditions produced the greatest improvements in revenue and operational efficiency.
+Rather than optimizing one variable in isolation, the analysis showed that the interaction among location, customer demographics, product offerings, and competitive conditions yielded the greatest improvements in revenue and operational efficiency.

 ---